Cost-effective high CP value! The magnetic charging stylus made by eiP for iPad is comparable to Apple Pencil in function, and the same field is added: magnetic paper film, detachable Bluetooth keyboard - Breaking Latest News

 The pairing of the eiP magnetic detachable keyboard and the iPad is very simple.
 Just press the Fn+C key, and the Bluetooth indicator light in the lower right corner of the keyboard will flash.
 At this time, you can find the eiP Keyboard in the Bluetooth pairing interface of the iPad, and click to pair.

-If you want to check the remaining power of the Bluetooth keyboard, just press Fn + the Cmd button on the right, and the indicator light in the lower right corner of the keyboard will flash.
-If it flashes once, it means that the power is less than 25%, and if it flashes twice, it means that the power is about 25% to 50%.
+If you want to check the remaining power of the Bluetooth keyboard, just press Fn + the Cmd button on the right, and the indicator light in the lower right corner of the keyboard will blink.
+If it blinks once, it means the battery is less than 25%, and if it blinks twice, it means the battery is about 25% to 50%.
 Three flashes means the battery is 50% to 75%, and four flashes means the battery is 75% to 100%

 What’s cool is that this Bluetooth keyboard can adjust the backlight color~~!Each color has three levels of brightness, and there are 7 colors of backlight in total.
 If you want to change the keyboard color according to your mood every day, just press Fn+Enter to adjust different backlight colors, and press Fn with Shift on the right to adjust the backlight brightness.
 This function is available on iPad Rare in bluetooth keyboards